dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

   an array of feature column names, XGBoost4j-Spark-GPU only accepts an array of feature column names by ``setFeaturesCol(value: Array[String])``.

-After we set XGBoostClassifier parameters and feature/label columns, we can build a transformer, XGBoostClassificationModel by fitting XGBoostClassifier with the input DataFrame.
+After setting XGBoostClassifier parameters and feature/label columns, we can build a transformer, XGBoostClassificationModel by fitting XGBoostClassifier with the input DataFrame.
 This ``fit`` operation is essentially the training process and the generated model can then be used in other tasks like prediction.